milner16/PSNba/README.md

 # PSNba
 This module uses the data.nba endpoints to return information about players, teams, coaches, standings, etc.

+# Installation
+The module is deployed to the PowerShell gallery.
+You can install it on your PC by running:

+    Install-Module -Name 'PSNba'

+# About
 The benefit of a PowerShell module is that you can utilize the 'pipeline' to connect commands together.

 For example, `Get-NbaCoach` requires the `TeamId` while `Get-NbaTeam` does not.
 So you can use the output from `Get-NbaTeam` to provide the `TeamId` to `Get-NbaCoach` using the pipeline: